Housing rights of farm workers

 do not pay the rent

-break a condition of the tenancy
+break a term in your tenancy

 damage your home or cause nuisance